Betting on Week 10 college football? Here are the best betting apps, sportsbook promos

-How to bet on Week 10 college football: Where to bet, promos, betting sites for Oklahoma vs. Tennessee, more
+How to bet on Week 10 college football: Where to bet, betting sites, promos for Tennessee vs. Oklahoma, more

 Here's how to bet on the Week 10 college football schedule, including Tennessee vs. Oklahoma on Saturday, November 1